jays-codes/ud-springboot3-spring6/README.md

 - used custom name in bean via 'name' attribute
 - access bean in getBean() via type
 - parameterized bean passing in existing beans to create a new bean
+- used: getBeanDefinitionNames(), getBeanDefinitionCount(), @Primary, @Qualifier
+- used java streams, method reference